iamvincenzo/distributed-systems-java/README.md

 ## Assignment 2
 #### Package socket.clientserver.assignment2
-Implementation of the same application of assignment 1 using socket.
+Implementation of assignment 1 using socket.